-South Australia's cruise industry worth a record $215 million
+South Australia's multi-million-dollar cruise industry

 South Australian ports and anchorages